Venkat3699/Software_Packages/Jenkins/Jenkins_Backup.md

 - Go to the Jenkins dashboard and click on the "Manage Jenkins" link.
 - Click on the "Manage Plugins" link.
 - Install "Thin Backup" plugin.

-#### Step-2
+#### Step-2 Configuring Backup Settings in system configuration
-- Go to the Jenkins dashboard and click on the "Manage Jenkins" link.
-- Scroll down to the " Thin Backup" section.
+- go to Manage Jenkins -> Click on System -> Scroll down to " ThinBackup Configuration" section -> Provide the details:
-- Click on the "Thin Backup" button.
-#### Step-3 Configuring Backup Settings
-- In the "Thin Backup" configuration page, you can configure the backup settings as follows:
 1. **Backup directory**: Specify the directory where you want to store the backup files.
 This directory should be outside of the Jenkins home directory to avoid any potential data loss.
 ```
 cd /var/lib/jenkins